-While the Uralla water supply system currently has fairly high supply security, Bundarra has a relatively low level of supply security.
+While the Uralla water supply system currently has moderate supply security, Bundarra has a relatively low level of supply security.
+This reflects the relatively small size of the water storages.
 Previous studies for both of these systems have identified a range of alternative long term supply strategies.
 However, to date long term supply strategies for these systems have not been adopted or implemented.